Decisions

 Release a Private Preview

-Initially release IO in a licensed private preview with analytics.
+Initially release IO in a licensed private preview with telemetry.

 Use Vault